 We have our own guides for configuring sFlow:

-According to amount of traffic in network we suggest following sampling rates:
+According to real amount of traffic in network we suggest following sampling rates:

 After finishing configuration from agent’s side, you may check that FastNetMon receives data using our counters:

 It’s very important to keep reasonable sampling rate for accurate bandwidth calculation.
 In some cases during traffic spikes switches can increase sampling rate over value specified in configuration.
 FastNetMon has an option to expose sampling rate for each router.
 You can enable it this way:

 sudo fcli set main sflow_track_sampling_rate enable sudo fcli commit

 After enabling this option, you can check sampling rate for each device and line card this way:

 FastNetMon offers an option to count number of sFlow packets received from different devices and you can enable it this way:

 sudo fcli set main sflow_count_packets_per_device true sudo fcli commit